jlangch/venice/doc/readme/transducers.md

 ### Transduce function

-The `transduce` functions acts as the processor that applies the transforming and reducing transducer functions to the collection elements.
+The `transduce` function acts as the processor that applies the transforming and reducing transducer functions to the collection elements.

 ```clojure
 (transduce xform f coll)